TimJung/TimJung/README.md

-# Greetings Earthling 🌍, alien 👽, or inter-dimensional entity 🌌.
+# Welcome Earthling 🌍, alien 👽, or inter-dimensional entity 🌌.
 You have arrived at my github.

 Every moment in your life has brought you here to this very time & place.